KevinCrispin/Weight-and-watch-Hackathon-/README.md

 Light changes every 10 seconds based on Traffic density

-There is a 0.3 probability of there being an ambulance behind you, in which case you cannot play the game and have to move out of their way
+There is a 0.3 probability of there being an ambulance behind you, in which case you cannot play the game and have to move out of their way even if it is a red light

 Shows games to play while the light is red